 With the “do-it-yourself” method, you order and use products, go through associated processes and experience services in the same way as your customers and users.
 This change of perspective helps to understand the world of your customers and users but also to investigate offerings of competitors in the role of their customers and users.
 DIY is the right method whenever it is practicable to do so in terms of effort and expense.

 Scope & subjects

 Clarify the scope and subjects of your DIY activities first.
-Define the situation and associated processes that you want to gain a better understanding of and choose your subjects (your own offerings, offerings of your top 3 competitors).
+Define the situation and associated processes that you want to gain a better understanding of and choose your subjects (e.g. your own offerings, offerings of your top 3 competitors).

 Immerse yourself in the world of your customers and users and consciously experience the customer journey step by step.
-Capture each step visually (photos, videos) and take notes to remember special moments.
-Attention to detail is the key!
+Capture each step visually (photos, videos) and take notes to remember special moments, positive and negative emotions.
+Attention to details is the key!

 Reflect on your own pains and gains within this process afterwards.
 What can you learn?
 What worked well?
 What didn’t work well?
 Why?

 3. Usage Scenarios

 Understanding customers & users in the Discover phase